Robert Chambers (criminal): Finding of the body

-A bicyclist found Levin's half-naked corpse on August 26, 1986, at about 6:15 a.m., in Central Park near Fifth Avenue and 83rd Street, behind the Metropolitan Museum of Art.
+A bicyclist found Levin's half-naked body on August 26, 1986, at about 6:15 a.m., in Central Park near Fifth Avenue and 83rd Street, behind the Metropolitan Museum of Art.
 Her body was lying twisted by a tree, with her bra and top pulled up.
 Levin's body and face were covered in scratches and bite marks.
 Deep red marks were across her neck, her left eye was swollen, and her fingernails were bruised, suggesting that in her final moments she had tried to pull down whatever had been strangling her.

 Chambers hid and watched as police officers surveyed the scene.
 Investigators found Levin's underwear some 50 yd away.

 Levin's autopsy was performed by associate medical examiner Dr. Maria Luz Alandy, who determined that Levin had been strangled.
 Levin was estimated to have died around 5:30 a.m.